gmac/pods.js/README.md

 ## require()

-The `require` method gets a module or collection of modules.
-Required modules are built with their dependencies, then returned AND injected into an optional callback.
+The `require` method builds/accesses a module or collection of modules.
+Modules and their dependencies are built the first time they are required.
+Built modules are returned by the `require` method, *and* injected into an optional callback.

 	var module = mmd.require( ["moduleId"], callbackFunction? );